 This is a project I collaborated on with Andrew Tobin (Multimedia Developer), Colleen Darnell (Subject Matter Expert), and Kimberly Blanchet (Assistant Academic Program Manager).
 As I was reviewing curriculum and checking for alignment between the learning objectives and course outcomes in World Civilizations I, I stopped when I got to the following course outcome:

 - ...awareness of the geography of the globe and the spread of civilization on a worldwide basis

-As part of the design of the courses at Post University, we incorporated brief videos that enable students to get an overview or introduction to what they will be learning in the course.
+As part of the design of the courses at Post University, we incorporated brief videos that provided students with an overview or introduction to the information that they would will be learning in the course.
 The video, included on the right, is an example of a special introductory video that was created for College Writing, one of the first five courses students take when starting an academic degree program at Post University.
 We began by collaborating with Kristin Santa Maria, our Subject Matter Expert, to create, edit, and revise a script.
 Then, sent the script off to the multimedia team.
 The animation of the tree at the beginning of the video was created and produced by Geoff Smith (Multimedia Developer) using feedback provided by instructional design team members and administration at Post University.
 The specific course information section of the video was produced by Jessy Miele (Multimedia Developer) and the voice-over was recorded by Madelaine Smith (Instructional Design Assistant).

 The assessment example to the left was created in collaboration with Dennis Sciarrino (SME & AAPM) for a project management course titled Working in Teams.
 In this scenario-based activity, learners needed to analyze the stages of group development.
 Through this assessment, students were able to evaluate team performance by: